Cognitive effort first

 Agree a compact pilot report showing student route usage, qualitative feedback, assurance boundaries, and next decisions.

-Examples include discipline-specific study-route guidance, transcript-aware accessibility review, Canvas/Moodle/Blackboard/Brightspace launch instructions, a dean-ready pilot report, and stable reviewer-share bundles for security, privacy, accessibility, procurement, and academic assurance.
+Examples include discipline-specific study-route guidance, transcript-aware accessibility review, Canvas/Moodle/Blackboard/Brightspace launch instructions, a leadership-ready pilot report, and stable reviewer-share bundles for security, privacy, accessibility, procurement, and academic assurance.

 Deeper LMS-native integration, enterprise SSO, LTI 1.3, formal certifications, and institution-specific data workflows are treated as roadmap or bespoke institutional work unless separately agreed.